 Are salutations in emails optional?

 It depends on how well you know the recipient.
-But if you have a good connection with them and you are sending an email to them directly, then you may not require the need to be addressing the reader directly.
+But if you have a good connection with them and send an email to them directly, you may not require the need to be addressing the reader directly.